Naming rights: United States

-Panorama of the United Center during a Blackhawks game in December 2023.
-The arena first opened in 1994 with the naming rights from United Airlines.
+Wrigley Field, the home stadium of the Chicago Cubs, was renamed from Cubs Park in 1927 after William Wrigley Jr.

 Until the 1990s, most sports stadiums in the United States were given generic or descriptive names, often after the team that played there or a person associated with the team.
-The history of naming rights in the United States may date as far back as 1912, with the opening of Fenway Park in Boston.
-The stadium's owner owned a realty company called "Fenway Realty" (named for a nearby parkland), so the promotional value of the naming was likely considered.
+The history of stadiums bearing an owner's name in the United States may date as far back as 1912, with the opening of Fenway Park in Boston.
+The stadium's owner owned a realty company called "Fenway Realty" (named for the nearby parkland), so the promotional value of the naming was likely considered.
 However, it is more widely believed to begin in 1926 when William Wrigley, the chewing gum magnate and owner of the Chicago Cubs, named his team's stadium "Wrigley Field".

 In 1953, Anheuser-Busch head and St. Louis Cardinals owner August Busch Jr. proposed renaming Sportsman's Park, occupied by the Cardinals, "Budweiser Stadium".
-When this idea was rejected by Ford Frick, the Commissioner of Baseball at that time, Anheuser-Busch proposed the title "Busch Stadium" after a company founder.
-The name was approved, and Anheuser-Busch subsequently released "Busch Bavarian Beer" (now known as Busch Beer).
+When this idea was rejected by Ford Frick, the Commissioner of Baseball at that time, Anheuser-Busch proposed the title "Busch Stadium" after a company founder and the name was accepted.
 The venue was later replaced by Busch Memorial Stadium in 1966, and shortened to Busch Stadium in the 1970s.
 By the stadium's closure in 2005, Major League Baseball's policy for selling naming rights to non-owner corporations had changed—evidenced by Coors Field in Denver and Miller Park in Milwaukee (now known as American Family Field).
 Anheuser-Busch retained naming rights after selling the Cardinals and used the Busch name for a new Cardinal stadium opening in 2006.